 Thyroid disease is a common condition that occurs when the thyroid gland does not produce the proper amount of hormones needed by the body.
-Thyroid hormones help regulate the body's heart rate, temperature and metabolism.
-A malfunctioning gland may be producing too much or too little of these hormones for a number of different reasons, such as an autoimmune disease, exposure to radiation, reaction to medication or pregnancy.
+Thyroid hormones help regulate the body's heart rate, temperature, and metabolism.
+A malfunctioning gland may be producing too much or too little of these hormones for several different reasons, such as an autoimmune disease, exposure to radiation, reaction to medication, or pregnancy.

 Thyroid surgery is a common procedure used to treat several conditions of the thyroid, the butterfly-shaped gland located in the neck.
 Surgery can remove part or all of the thyroid gland, depending on the type and severity of the condition.

 The procedure is performed through a small incision in the neck.
 After undergoing thyroid surgery, most people need thyroid hormone medication for the rest of their lives.

 Parathyroid Disease Treatment

 The parathyroid glands are four small glands located behind the thyroid that regulate the calcium level in the body.
 By controlling the amount of calcium in the body, the parathyroid glands also control the strength and density of the bones.
 This also helps regulate the function of the nervous and muscular systems.